 In most cases, a slipped disc will eventually shrink back spontaneously.
 Any pain will usually ease as the disc stops pressing on the affected nerve.

-It usually takes four to six weeks to recover from a slipped disc.
+It can take around four to six weeks to recover from a slipped disc.
 Most people will need to do some gentle exercises and may need to take painkilling medication.

 It is very important that you keep active if you have a slipped disc.

-Initially, it may be difficult to move around and if you are in severe pain, you may need to rest completely for the first couple of days.
+Initially, it may be difficult to move around.
+If you are in severe pain, you may need to rest completely for the first couple of days.

 However, after this period, you should start to move around as soon as you can.
 This will keep your back mobile and speed up your recovery.

-You should ensure that any exercise you do is gentle and does not put a strain on your back.
-Swimming is an ideal form of exercise because the water supports your weight and it puts very little strain on your joints.
+You should ensure any exercise you do is gentle and does not put a strain on your back.
+Swimming is an ideal form of exercise because the water supports your eight and it puts very little strain on your joints.

-Movement and exercise will also help to strengthen any muscles that have become weak.
-Avoid any activities that could aggravate your condition such as those that involve:
+Movement and exercise will also help strengthen any muscles that have become weak.
+Avoid any activities that could aggravate your condition, such as those that involve: